-Gaming is well-known as a fantastic leisure activity and outlet for blowing off steam.
-But if you ask parents, the majority will lament the role of video games as a waste of time, distracting their kids’ attention from schoolwork, sports and social activities.
-Same for bosses, who might think “slacker” when spotting an employee gaming on a phone or desktop.
+Gaming is well known as a fantastic leisure activity and an outlet for blowing off steam.
+But if you ask parents, the majority will lament the role of video games as a waste of time, distracting their kids’ attention from schoolwork, sports, and social activities.
+Same for bosses who may not be happy when learning an employee is gaming during the workday.

-However, that stereotype is getting a massive update as people increasingly realize gaming is now a viable path to a bright future filled with exciting opportunities.
+However, that stereotype is getting a massive update as people increasingly realize gaming can be now a viable path to a bright future filled with exciting opportunities.
 The growth of esports (competitive video game playing), in particular, has been explosive.
-In 2018, revenue for the esports industry grew 38.2% to $906 million, and if current trends continue, analysts forecast revenue of up to $3.2 billion by 2022.
+In fact, the esports market is on track to surpass $1.5 billion by 2023.

 Most people might not automatically connect video games with soft skills, but the new generation of gaming is about a lot more than sitting in isolation, pushing buttons to earn a high score.
-In fact, today’s games rely on heavy doses of teamwork and problem-solving, two of the top three skills that employers most covet, according to the Job Outlook 2019 survey from the National Association of College and Educators (NACE).
+In fact, today’s games rely on heavy doses of flexibility and critical thinking, two of the top 10 skills that employers are looking for in 2021.

-While career options abound for gamers in video game development and marketing, this new realization of the additional benefits of avid game playing is opening doors for game enthusiasts in a wider roster of industries, such as manufacturing, law and education, reports the Wall Street Journal.
+While career options abound for gamers in video game development and marketing, this new realization of the additional benefits of avid game playing is opening doors for game enthusiasts in a wider roster of industries, such as manufacturing, law, and education.

 Knowing more about the skills nurtured by video game playing and the possibilities inherent in gaming success can make many reconsider their resistance to supporting a gaming hobby.
-So, whether you are the gamer or you know a casual player or one intending to make a career path out of gaming or video game design, somehow sprucing up the gaming den seems more of an investment in the future than you might have previously thought.
+So, whether you are the gamer, or you know a casual player or one intending to make a career path out of gaming or video game design, sprucing up the gaming den could be more of an investment in the future than you might have thought.

 In fact, where gaming equipment was once dismissed as a waste of money, now it’s easier than ever to see its value, particularly when you compare it to buying actual sports equipment.

 If you thought any laptop would do for video game play, think again.
-Gaming laptops are especially designed to support the power, graphics and battery life that gamers need.
-The goal of these laptops is to replicate the PC experience when you’re on the road or on the go.
+Gaming laptops are specially designed to support the power, graphics, and battery life that gamers need.
+The goal of these laptops is to replicate the PC experience while on the go.
 You can add in accessories like a gaming mouse and gaming headset to make a complete package.

 You can forget the beanbag chair; today’s players need gaming chairs that are comfortable and ergonomically correct.
-Try to look for high backs and lumbar support, along with ergonomic and adjustability features to keep your favorite gamer healthy as they practice.
+Try to look for high backs and lumbar support along with ergonomic and adjustability features to help keep your favorite gamer comfortable as they practice.
 Accessory pouches and cup holders are desirable add-ons.
-You can find a wide variety of colors to complement your décor, such as red gaming chairs, blue gaming chairs and more.
-Other styles to consider include rocker gaming chairs and reclining gamer chairs.
+You can find a wide variety of colors to complement your decor, such as red gaming chairs, blue gaming chairs, and more.
+Other styles include rolling gaming chairs and reclining gaming chairs.

 About the Author